 Dr. Bacile is an Associate Professor of Marketing in the College of Business at Loyola University New Orleans.
 He earned his Ph.D. in Marketing from Florida State University in 2013.
-His research centers on services marketing and digital marketing topics, including offline and online customer complaining and service recovery, online customer reviews, how online incivility affects marketers, customer-to-customer interactions in service environments, digital information products, and the implications of a changing information economy that is shifting power away from firms to consumers.
+His teaching and research focus is in the areas of marketing strategy; ethical concerns surrounding consumer privacy, how companies misuse consumers' private information, and changing privacy laws that affect marketers and organizations; services marketing topics such as service failure, complaint handling, and service recovery; and digital marketing topics including online customer complaining, online service recovery, how online incivility affects marketers, customer-to-customer interactions in digital service environments, and influencers.

 His research has been published or is forthcoming in research journals and national marketing conferences, including the Journal of Service Research, Journal of Interactive Marketing, Journal of Business Research, Journal of Services Marketing, Journal of Service Management, Journal of Research in Interactive Marketing, Journal of Consumer Marketing, Marketing Education Review, American Marketing Association, Academy of Marketing Science, Frontiers in Service, Society for Marketing Advances, the Direct/Interactive Marketing Research Summit, and other outlets.
-He also serves on the editorial review board for the Journal of Services Marketing and Marketing Education Review.
-In addition to publishing and presenting his research, Dr. Bacile is also a keynote speaker at various industry conferences that need instruction or expert opinion for various marketing concepts, including traditional marketing challenges, social media, search engines, online reviews, e-commerce, mobile marketing, branding, and personal online branding for job seekers in today’s connected world.
+He also serves on the editorial review boards for the Journal of Business Research, Journal of Services Marketing, and Marketing Education Review.

 Dr. Bacile is also an accomplished teacher in the classroom.
-He has won several university-wide teaching awards at two different universities (Loyola and Florida State University) and received teaching awards for both undergraduate and graduate classes.
+He has won two university-wide teaching awards at two different universities (Loyola and Florida State University) and received multiple College of Business teaching awards for both undergraduate and graduate classes.
 Part of his success is due to the use of an experiential learning approach with class projects that help support course concepts.
-As an example, he has successfully helped over 200 students successfully pass the Google Analytics and/or Google AdWords official certification exams (offered by Google) by building course concepts into a class that prepares students to take these exams by the end of the semester.
-In addition, while a doctoral candidate at Florida State his teaching efforts earned him multiple teaching awards due to his creation of an innovative classroom project that used social media influence metrics as part of the grading component within the course.
+As an example, he has successfully helped over 200 students successfully pass the Google Analytics and/or Google Ads official certification exams (offered by Google) by building course concepts into a class that prepares students to take these exams by the end of a semester.
+For instance, some of his students have completed consulting reports for local non-profit organizations by focusing on their use of Google Analytics and Google Ads.
 His teaching methods have been featured in stories by The Chronicle of Higher Education, Inside Higher Ed, U.S. News and World Report, and many other online sources.

 Bacile, Todd J. (2020), "Digital customer service and customer-to-customer interactions: investigating the effect of online incivility on customer perceived service climate", Journal of Service Management, Vol. 31 No. 3, pp. 441-464.